cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

 ## Current Security Features
 * During registration, server stores the hashed password in db
-* Based on whether a user is logged in, we can restrict access to pages or page content
+* Access/view control, where users must be logged in to perform certain actions such as:
-  * Ex: viewing their individual profile page, posting a review, editing their review?, upvoting/downvoting
+  * Navigating to their individual profile page, posting a review, editing their review, upvoting/downvoting other reviews, and/or seeing the buttons to do such actions
-* All user input can be checked with express-validator
+* All user input is checked, trimmed, and escaped with express-validator
+  * login/registration fields
+    * First, last, and username must be between 3-15 characters
+    * Email must be registered with UCLA (must end in @g.ucla.edu or @ucla.edu)
+    * Password must be 8-15 characters long, contain an uppercase letter, and a number
+* User must enroll in Google Authenticator (2FA) upon registration
+* Upon login, a 15-minute session is created (if inactive for 15 minutes, user is logged out)
+  * The cookie only stores the session ID, and no other user information
+  * Server only parses requests that originate from the complex website
+  * Unique session ID is randomized upon each server restart ???
+  * Cookie can only be read on http

 ## TODO